JuliaHomotopyContinuation/juliahomotopycontinuation.github.io/content/guides/introduction.md

 For square polynomial systems, i.e., systems with the same number of polynomials and variables there are also more advanced start systems and homotopies which take into account some of the structure of the problem.
 These include:

-* Multi-homogenous homotopies take a degree structure in the variables into account.
+* [Multi-homogenous homotopies](/guides/variable-groups) take a degree structure in the variables into account.
 This works by using a generalization of Bezout's theorem by [Shafarevich](https://en.wikipedia.org/wiki/Multi-homogeneous_Bézout_theorem).
-* Polyhedral homotopies take the sparsity of the polynomials into account.
+* [Polyhedral homotopies](/guides/polyhedral) take the sparsity of the polynomials into account.
 To each polynomial system you can associate the [*mixed volume*](https://en.wikipedia.org/wiki/Mixed_volume) of the Newton polytopes of the polynomials.
-Now the [Bernstein–Khovanskii–Kushnirenko theorem](https://en.wikipedia.org/wiki/Bernstein–Kushnirenko_theorem) tells us that this mixed volume is an upper bound for the number of isolated solutions with non-zero entries.
+The [Bernstein–Khovanskii–Kushnirenko theorem](https://en.wikipedia.org/wiki/Bernstein–Kushnirenko_theorem) tells us that this mixed volume is an upper bound for the number of isolated solutions with non-zero entries.

-Multi-homogenous as well as polyhedral homotopies are both supported by HomotopyContinuation.jl.
+Both multi-homogenous and polyhedral homotopies are supported by HomotopyContinuation.jl.
-A multi-homogenous homotopy will automatically constructed if you pass a set of `variable_groups` to solve and for a polyhedral homotopy you have to set the `start_system=:polyhedral` argument.
+A multi-homogenous homotopy will automatically be constructed if you pass a set of `variable_groups` to `solve`.
+For a polyhedral homotopy you have to set the `start_system=:polyhedral` argument.

-## Case Study: Euclidean Distance Optimization
+## Case Study: Optimization

 Consider the distance from a point $u \in \mathbb{R}^n$ to the variety $X=V(f_1,\ldots,f_m)$.
 We want to solve the following optimization problem:

 <div style="text-align:center;margin-top:20px;"><em>What is the nearest point on $X$ to $u$ with respect to the euclidean distance?</em></div>

-Let us illustrate this at an example.
+Let us illustrate this with an example.
 Consider again the polynomial
 $$f(x,y) = (x^4 + y^4 - 1)(x^2 + y^2 - 2)  + x^5y$$
 and the point $u_0 = [-0.32, -0.1]$.